Uniform Input-to-State Stability for Switched and Time-Varying Impulsive Systems: Sufficient Conditions for ISS

 For a given constant $\theta>0$, let $\Gamma_{\theta}$ and $\Gamma^{\theta}$ denote the classes of impulse-time sequences having a minimum and maximum dwell time given by $\theta$, respectively.
 More precisely, $\Gamma_\theta$ and $\Gamma^\theta$ are the classes of impulse-time sequences $\gamma=\{\tau_k\}_{k=1}^{N}$ which verify $\tau_{k+1}-\tau_k\ge \theta$ for all $0\le k< N$, and $N=\infty$ and $\tau_{k+1}-\tau_k\le \theta$ for all $k\ge 0$, respectively.
 The following criterion involves a genuinely nonlinear condition on the Lyapunov-like function from Assumption~\ref{ass:issV}. \begin{teo} Let $\Sigma_{\Lambda} = \{\Sigma_{\lambda} = (\gamma_{\lambda}, f_{\lambda}, g_{\lambda}) \}_{\lambda\in \Lambda}$ and $h^o, h\in \mathcal{H}$ satisfy Assumption~\ref{ass:issV} with $\varphi_\lambda(t,r)=\phi(t) \bar\varphi(r)$ for all $\lambda\in\Lambda$, $\phi : \R_{\ge 0}\to \R_{\ge 0}$ locally integrable and $\bar\varphi$ continuous, and $\alpha_\lambda(t,r) = \bar\alpha(r)$ for all $\lambda \in \Lambda$, $\bar\alpha$ continuous and positive definite.
 Then $\Sigma_{\Lambda}$ is strongly $(h^o,h)$-ISS if one of the following two conditions holds: \begin{enumerate}[a)] \item $\bar\varphi$ is positive definite and there exists a constant $\theta>0$ such that $\gamma_{\lambda}\in \Gamma_{\theta}$ for all $\lambda \in \Lambda$ and

 with $M>0$. \item $-\bar\varphi$ is positive definite and there exists a constant $\theta>0$ such that for all $\lambda \in \Lambda$, $\gamma_{\lambda}\in \Gamma^{\theta}$ and

 \end{enumerate} \end{teo} The proof of Theorem~\ref{thm:sciss1} is given in Section~\ref{sec:pf-thm-sciss1}.
 Theorem~\ref{thm:sciss1} generalizes Theorems~1 and~3 in \cite{dasmir_siamjco13} and also gives far stronger conclusions.
 In fact, the ISS property ensured by Theorem~\ref{thm:sciss1} is stronger than that considered in \cite{dasmir_siamjco13} and, in addition, it is uniform with respect to both, initial time and the family of systems, while none of these uniformities is guaranteed in \cite{dasmir_siamjco13}, as explained in Remark~2 on p.~1970 therein.
+Very recently, results in \cite{fekbaj_ecc19} ensure a nonuniform version of weak ISS under condition a) of Theorem \ref{thm:sciss1} with $\phi(s)\equiv 1$ and under average dwell time between impulses.
+The latter average dwell-time condition is more general than the dwell-time condition of our results.
+However, the type of weak ISS considered therein is uniform neither in the initial time nor over the class of sequences.

 \begin{example} Consider the family of scalar impulsive systems with a single input $\{\Sigma_{\gamma}=(\gamma,f,g)\}_{\gamma \in \Gamma^*}$, where $\Gamma^*$ is a class of impulse-time sequences,

 $\ell,\delta : \R_{\ge 0} \to \R_{\ge 0}$, $\ell$ is continuous, satisfies $\ell(r) = r/2$ if $0 \le r\le 1$, $1/2 \le \ell(r) \le r/2$ for $r\ge 1$, and